Business Transformation Strategy and Process that Deliver

 Project Teams ad PMO to determine the drivers for the change and primary areas of engagement and establish decision-makers in these spheres, track and manage the processes overall and track and measure benefits realisation and ensure that new competencies are exercised and new ways of working, technology ad processes are adopted with offline and emergency structures in place.

 Executive Committee, Programme Board and the Steering Committee plus Design Authority and Sponsors lead the governance to maintain clarity, direction and momentum on the transformation across a plethora of issues, considerations and decisions and ensure the right interventions are made by the right people in a timely manner.
 They help to ensure the business transformation strategy stays on track to deliver stated benefits, part of which may require, in consultation with experts in other teams, consideration of emerging technologies that would further the case of the transformation.
-From digital transformation opportunities, within the organisation and outside it, e.g. cloud computing and migration from legacy systems to Big Data and Machine Learning and DevOps and putting a technology team in place who know and understand the business inside out with business champions and representatives who are in the process every step of the way to share insights on how the new tech might work in situ and if this creates any new requirements for end user computing or opportunities for removing those.
+From digital transformation opportunities, within the organisation and outside it, e.g. cloud computing and migration from legacy systems to Big Data and Machine Learning and DevOps and putting a technology team in place who know and understand the business inside out with business champions and representatives who are in the process every step of the way to share insights on how the new tech might work in situ and if this creates any new requirements for end-user computing or opportunities for removing those.

 Transformation Strategy Link to Brand and Customer Experience

 Strong and excellent business transformation strategy is differentiated by a focus on the brand purpose and promise and Customer Experience.
 The two go hand in hand and a focus on one creates opportunities for promoting and improving the other.
 Having been party to transformations run by other organisations, I can say that this almost never features in any transformations.
 The customer experience just isn’t on the radar.
 This is because the transformation strategy wholly ignores brand purpose and strategy.
 At the heart of brand strategy, is what the business should mean in attachment terms to the target audience, therefore remembering this, and aligning to brand imperatives creates a stronger chance of delivering a successful transformation that can deliver better CX and operations that will ultimately serve the brand better.
 An effective business transformation strategy will serve every aspect of your business.

 Culture and Brand Standards are usually the roles and competencies missing, guardians of brand standards, purpose and overall organisational mission that drives culture and innovation.